-Resource Resource type Description Access details Barnardos CARE service A support service for children displaying problematic sexualised behaviours The Barnardos CARE service offers support for children aged 8 to 18, who are displaying HSB, which meet the criteria.
-CARE Parent Carer Barnardo's CARE HSB support referral form Service Referral Form HSB Leaflet.pdf Lucy Faithfull Foundation Charity offering support A UK-wide child protection charity dedicated to preventing child sexual abuse.
-It works with entire families that have been affected by sexual abuse, including young people with inappropriate sexual behaviours and victims of abuse.
-The Lucy Faithfull Foundation The Terrence Higgins Trust Young Persons 1:1 Early Intervention and Education Programme Support for young people aged 13 to 24, who may be at risk from sexual ill-health or harm.
-Referrals can be made via the online referral system The team can be contacted with further questions relating to the programme via essexyoungpeople@tht.org.uk The below document contains further information, including criteria and exclusions for referral.
+Resource Resource type Description Access details

+Barnardos CARE A support The Barnardos CARE W

+service service for children displaying service offers support Barnardo's CARE HSB

+for children aged 8 to Service Referral Form

+18, who are displaying

+problematic sexualised HSB, which meet the

+behaviours criteria.

+Lucy Faithfull Charity A UK-wide child The Lucy Faithfull Foundation

+Foundation offering protection charity

+support dedicated to

+preventing child sexual

+abuse.
+It works with

+entire families that

+have been affected by

+sexual abuse, including

+young people with

+inappropriate sexual

+behaviours and victims

+of abuse.

+The Terrence Young Persons Support for young Referrals can be made via the

+Higgins Trust 1:1 Early people aged 13 to 24, online referral system

+Intervention who may be at risk

+and Education from sexual ill-health The team can be contacted with

+Programme or harm. further questions relating to the

+programme via

+essexyoungpeople@tht.org.uk

-Resource Resource type Description Access details 1-1 Early Intervention Criteria Stop It Now website Helpline, online chat service and website Information and support services for CYP, who are worried about their sexual behaviour/thoughts online and offline.
-StopltNow website
+Stop It Now Helpline, Information and StopItNow website

+website online chat support services for

+service and CYP, who are worried

+website about their sexual

+behaviour/thoughts

+online and offline.